Buckland, Hertfordshire

-Buckland is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
-The village is situated on the A10 road, with the market town of Royston situated 41/2 miles north and Buntingford 3 miles south.
-According to the 2011 census, the parish of Buckland, including the hamlet of Chipping has a population of 274.
+Buckland is a village in the civil parish of Buckland and Chipping, in the East Hertfordshire district of Hertfordshire, England.
+The village is situated on the A10 road, 3 miles north of Buntingford, its post town.
+As well as the small village of Buckland itself, the parish covers surrounding rural areas, including the hamlet of Chipping.
+At the 2021 census the parish had a population of 271.
+On 1 April 2026 the parish was renamed from "Buckland" to "Buckland and Chipping".